-See below for our fall workshop hours.
-Southern Word offers FREE writing and music production workshops at numerous Nashville Public Library branches, college campuses, and community centers.
+Southern Word offers FREE writing and music production workshops at numerous Nashville Public Library branches, school and college campuses, and community centers.
+See below for our program schedule.

 |Music Production Audio Suite||Main Library||Mon-Fri||3:00-6:00p|